Writing a PRNG using ChatGPT

 I needed a pseudorandom number generator (PRNG) for a project I was working on.

-world and my project involved stuff working at
+functionality lives in the IO world and my project involved stuff working at

-(because having the compiler be able to
+the type-level, which doesn’t do IO (because having the compiler be able to

 arbitrary I/O is probably a bad idea).
 So I needed to write my own.